EDUCATIONAL ADVENTURES

 • Attending cultural festivals

-• Visiting Chinatown, Greektown, Chinese, Italian cultural centers/museums etc..
+• Visiting Chinatown, Greektown, Chinese, Italian cultural centers/museums, etc..

 • Visiting cultural centers